1872–73 United States Senate elections: New York

-The New York election was held January 21, 1873.
+The New York election was held on January 21, 1873.
 Republican Roscoe Conkling had been elected in January 1867 to this seat, and his term would expire on March 3, 1873.

-At the State election in November 1871, 21 Republicans and 11 Democrats were elected for a two-year term (1872-1873) in the State Senate.
+At the State election in November 1871, 21 Republicans and 11 Democrats were elected for a two-year term (1872–1873) in the State Senate.
 In 1872, a faction of the Republican Party opposed the re-election of President Ulysses S. Grant and the Radical Republicans who supported him, and under the name Liberal Republican Party nominated a joint ticket with the Democratic Party.
-At the State election in November 1872, 91 Republicans, 35 Democrats and 2 Independents were elected for the session of 1873 to the Assembly.
+At the State election in November 1872, 91 Republicans, 35 Democrats and two Independents were elected for the session of 1873 to the Assembly.
 The 96th New York State Legislature met from January 7 to May 30, 1873, at Albany, New York.

 The caucus of Republican State legislators met on January 8, State Senator William B. Woodin, of Auburn (25th D.), presided.
 18 state senators and 88 assemblymen were present.
 They re-nominated Conkling unanimously.
 The caucus of the Democratic State legislators nominated Ex-First Judge of Dutchess County Charles Wheaton.

 Roscoe Conkling was the choice of both the Assembly and the State Senate, and was declared elected.